Johnson South Reef skirmish: China's account

 According to China, on 13 March, the frigate Nanchong detected People's Army of Vietnam (PAVN) armed naval transport HQ-604 heading toward Johnson South Reef, transport HQ-605 heading toward Lansdowne Reef, and landing craft HQ-505 heading toward Collins Reef in a simultaneous three-pronged intrusion upon the disputed reefs.
 They ignored the Nanchongs warnings for them to leave.

 At approximately 07:30 on Johnson South Reef, Vietnamese troops attempted to erect the Vietnamese flag on the reef.
 It was reported that PAVN Corporal Nguyen Van Lanh and PAVN Sub Lieutenant Tran Van Phuong argued over the flag raising with People's Liberation Army Navy (PLAN) sailor Du Xianghou, which led to fighting between the opposing forces on the reef.
 In response, Vietnamese forces, with naval transport HQ-604 in support, opened fire.
 PLAN forces and the frigate Nanchong counter-attacked at 08:47 hours.
 Transport HQ-604 was set ablaze and sunk.

 At 09:15 hours, the frigate Xiangtan arrived at Lansdowne Reef and found that nine Vietnamese marines from transport HQ-605 had already landed.
 The frigate Xiangtan immediately hailed the Vietnamese and demanded they withdraw from the reef.
 Instead, the Vietnamese opened fire.
-HQ-605 was damaged heavily and finally sunk by the Chinese.
+HQ-605 was heavily damaged and finally sunk by the Chinese.